MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/serviceworker.md

 ## See also

-To learn more about Web App Manifests, see the following list of related topics.
+To learn more about Service Workers, see the following list of related topics.

 *   [Making PWAs work offline with Service workers][MDNPwasMakingOfflineServiceWorkers]
 *   [How to make PWAs re-engageable using Notifications and Push][MDNPwasMakeReengageablesingNotificationsPush]